railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_contract.rst

    pair: module; hr_timesheet_invoice

-The approach you use for this is totally different because instead of using the sales order as the basis of the invoice you must use the analytic accounts.
+The approach you use for this is totally different because instead of using the sales order as the basis of the invoice you use the analytic accounts.
 For this you have to install the module :mod:`hr_timesheet_invoice`.

 An analytic account is created for each new contract.
 The following fields must be completed in this